Pir00t/pir00t.github.io/_posts/2024-08-22-AkitaCrypt.md

 First off, the encrypt/decrypt function will open and read data from the files.
 Next, the call to **from_iter** passes a memory address, and the data for encryption/decryption.

 When diving into this binary, I anticipated a challenging exploration to uncover its encryption mechanisms.
-To my surprise, the encryption employed in this sample is quite straightforward: it uses a simple `XOR` operation with a provided or hardcoded key.
+To my surprise, the encryption employed in this sample is quite straightforward: it uses a standard `XOR` operation with a provided or hardcoded key.
 In the binary's code, the assembly instructions will look like:

 ```assembly
   xor    bl, BYTE PTR [r12]
 ```

-While XOR-based encryption is straightforward and easy to understand, it is generally not suitable for secure applications by itself.
-It is often used as part of more complex encryption methods or in cases where simplicity is preferred over robust security.
+While XOR-based encryption is straightforward and easy to understand, it is often used as part of more complex encryption methods.

-I was able to validate the findings by utilising the debugger, and running the binary twice to recover my encrypted test files.
+I was able to validate the above findings by utilising the debugger, and running the binary twice to recover my encrypted test files.
 Interestingly, there is no check in place to stop the ransom note from being encrypted as well!

 As well as running the binary a second time, I further validated it was XOR by taking the hex bytes from an encrypted test file that contained the text: _test text to encrypt_, popping them into [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')XOR(%7B'option':'Latin1','string':'bC4iWz40AW1Zdqwojdqo19203192nNaCM7yCKbv'%7D,'Standard',false)&input=MTYgMjYgNDcgMWQgNzcgMGUgNTEgNDggMzUgNzcgNDUgMzUgNDQgMTQgMTkgMGMgMTggMWQgMDEgMWI&oeol=VT) and successfully decrypting back to plaintext.

 # Conclusion

 Despite the claims made by the threat actors about the sophistication and undetectability of their product, a closer inspection reveals a much more basic reality — unless, of course, the binary was poorly configured with manual options that were supposedly available!
-The encryption method used is surprisingly straightforward, relying solely on a basic XOR algorithm with hardcoded data.
+The encryption method used is surprisingly straightforward, relying solely on a basic XOR algorithm.
 While XOR can be effective in certain scenarios, it is far from cutting-edge or advanced for a serious threat actor.
 This contrast highlights the gap between marketing hype and actual technical complexity.
 In reality, what we have seen so far is a relatively simple implementation, underscoring the importance of critically assessing the true capabilities of cybersecurity threats.

 ---
 # IoCs